paulscalise1/ECEN-435-ESP/README.md

 You then must upscale the image from 160x120 to 320x240 in order to fit the LCD on your 8051 board, as seen below.

 ![upscale](assets/upscale.png)

+### Development and Validation

+There are some helpful files and scripts that I have provided in the 'validation' folder for debugging purposes.
+Check them out to validate output at different stages of development.